 “It’s always for good purposes.
 They’re going to get rid of illegal immigration, they’re going to find the criminals.
 But they’re also going to monitor every single person, everything they do.
 It’s sort of this idea, why not have cameras everyplace, on every street corner, because we’ll catch the bad guys.
 Well why don’t they have cameras in our house in case there’s child beating or wife beating?
 One thing leads to another.
 You either believe in freedom or you don’t.”

-How did we do in the 2012 Florida legislative session?
-We got our foot in the door, then it was slammed shut.We did no better in 2013.
+How did we do in the 2012 Florida legislative session and beyond?
+We got our foot in the door, then it was slammed shut.We did no better in 2013 or 2014.
 If something is to be done, a lot of people in Florida need to speak up.

 In the mean time, please let others know about our efforts.
 REAL ID is a problem not just for us, but for our kids as they become old enough to need a driver license.
 It does not matter how many people have complied, there are others we must be concerned about.

 Floridians Against REAL ID was formed to educate the citizens of Florida about the REAL ID law and to act as an advocate to repeal the law in our legislature.

 I am now working with the Liberty First Network to advance the cause against REAL ID.
 If you would like to donate to help, there is a donation page on that site.
 Money is needed to distribute educational materials, and to travel for presentations.
 We’re not asking for a lot from a few, just a little from many.
 There are over 12 million drivers in Florida.
 If you’re one of them and are concerned about your privacy as well as your rights, please donate to our cause.
 We finished 2010 about $1,000 in the hole (due to fuel costs), so your donations are needed to help us with this effort.

 The REAL ID Act’s effect in Florida